Vimal Yoganathan

 Vimal Yoganathan (born 13 January 2006) is a Welsh professional footballer who plays as a midfielder for club Barnsley.
 He is a Wales under-21 international.
-Vimal is the 2nd player of Sri Lankan Tamil descent to play professionally in England, after Sam Durrant.

 Club career

 Yoganathan was raised in Trelawnyd, Wales and began his career with local side Connah's Quay Nomads.
-He then move to Prestatyn Town.
+He then moved to Prestatyn Town.
 At age six he was scouted by Liverpool and joined the club's shadow squad the following year.
 At age eight he was officially signed to the club's academy in the presence of Brendan Rodgers.
+During his time in the Liverpool Academy he served as a ball boy at Anfield, including during the Merseyside Derby.

 Yoganathan later joined the under-16 side of Barnsley.
 In 2023 he won the U18 division with the club.
 That season he took part in twenty-nine of thirty-four matches.
 Yoganathan made his professional debut with the club on 8 August 2023 in a 2023–24 EFL Cup match against Tranmere Rovers.
 He entered the match as a 65th-minute substitute for Herbie Kane.
-With the appearance, he became the first player of Tamil heritage to play a professional senior game in English football.
+With this appearance, he became the first player of Tamil heritage to play a professional senior game in English football.
 He scored his first senior goals when he scored twice in an EFL Trophy tie against Manchester United U21s on 20 August 2024.

 On 31 January 2025, Yoganathan signed a new three-and-a-half year contract with Barnsley, before immediately joining National League side Oldham Athletic on loan for the remainder of the 2024–25 season.